-The propagation direction indicated by the algorithm, however, is more due eastward (-14°, -28°, -11°) than one would expect from the alignment of the cloud pattern.
+The propagation direction indicated by the algorithm, however, is more due eastward (-14°, -28°, -11°) than 5 one would expect from the alignment of the cloud pattern.
 It could be that vertical propagation and refraction of the wave are partly responsible for this difference, because the ships were located further to the south, where a patterning of clouds is not visible (not shown).
-To obtain an additional estimate of wave parameters that allows for a more direct comparison with Fig. 9, we apply a hodograph analysis to the 66 HALO dropsonde profiles collected on Jan 31 over the course of multiple circle flights.
+To obtain an additional estimate of wave parameters that allows for a more direct comparison with Fig. 9, we apply a hodograph analysis to the 66 HALO dropsonde profiles collected on 31 January over the course of multiple circle flights.
 Their locations are marked by red triangles in Fig. 9.
 We pre-select the altitude interval of 2-5 km in order to include the upper portion of the cloud layer while avoiding noise near the surface.
-Since the entire duration of the flight is less than 8 hours, we compute wind perturbations by removing the average of all profiles instead of filtering in time.
+Since the entire duration of the flight is less than 8 h, we compute wind perturbations by removing the average of all profiles instead of filtering in time.
 The resulting horizontal wavelength is 421 km with a propagation angle $\Theta = -43.1^{\circ}$, in agreement with Fig. 9.

 The good match of the satellite image with wave properties found independently in data from four stations is a strong indication for a causal link.
-Jan 31 was the only day that showed a potential wave imprint on the cloud field that was detectable by eye.
+The 31st of January was the only day that showed a potential wave imprint on the cloud field that was detectable by eye.
 Thus, we conclude that visible effects of individual waves on convection occur rather seldom, at least during boreal winter in the studied region.

-4 Conclusions
+15 4 Conclusions

-This study extended the analysis of recent novel measurements of mesoscale divergence variability (Bony and Stevens, 2019) by diagnosing vertical profiles of mesoscale divergence in the extensive sounding network of the 2020 EUREC4A field campaign.
-For the first time, we could measure how divergence magnitudes depend on the area over which averages are computed, which may be relevant to sub-daily variability of cloudiness (Mauger and Norris, 2010; Vogel et al., 2020; George et al., 2020).
-Observed divergence magnitudes during EUREC4A scale approximately inversely with the area equivalent radius, a result that is also true for the ERA5 reanalysis and a 2.5 km global numerical simulation.
-By applying a normal mode decomposition to the numerical data, we demonstrated that the major fraction of mesoscale divergence variability is due to inertia-gravity (IG) waves, confirming the hypothesis put forward by Stephan et al. (2020).
+This study extended the analysis of recent novel measurements of mesoscale divergence variability (Bony and Stevens, 2019) by diagnosing vertical profiles of mesoscale divergence in the extensive sounding network of the 2020 20 EUREC4A field campaign.
+For the first time, we could measure how divergence magnitudes depend on the area over which averages are computed, which may be relevant to subdaily variability of cloudiness (Mauger and Norris, 2010; Vogel et al., 2020; George et al., 2020).
+Observed diver-25 gence magnitudes during EUREC4A scale approximately inversely with the area-equivalent radius, a result that is also true for the ERA5 reanalysis and a 2.5 km global numerical simulation.
+By applying a normal-mode decomposition to the numerical data, we demonstrated that the major frac-30 tion of mesoscale divergence variability is due to inertiagravity (IG) waves, confirming the hypothesis put forward by Stephan et al. (2020).

-Moreover, we derived an analytic relationship between the wave-number dependence of global IG energy spectra and the scaling of divergence amplitudes with area.
-The essential ansatz for this equation (10) is that IG waves on all scales larger than a considered area contribute to the divergence averaged over this area.
-The data presented in this study follow equation (10) very closely.
-Yet, the relationship is not trivial from an intellectual point of view, as one might expect some cancellation of the local divergence induced by some IG waves with the local convergence associated with other IG waves.
-Either this cancellation has no effect on the overall scaling of divergence amplitudes (note that equation (10) only predicts their scaling with area, not their absolute magnitude), or the cancellation is negligible.
-The second possibility is more likely to be true if the tropospheric IG wave background is not saturated, but locally composed of few waves.
-Persistent features in filtered-wind and divergence profiles suggest that the latter possibility may apply.
+Moreover, we derived an analytic relationship between the wave number dependence of global IG energy spectra and 35 the scaling of divergence amplitudes with area.
+The essential ansatz for this Eq.
+(10) is that IG waves on all scales larger than a considered area contribute to the divergence averaged over this area.
+The data presented in this study follow Eq.
+(10) very closely.
+Yet the relationship is not trivial from 40 an intellectual point of view, as one might expect some cancelation of the local divergence induced by some IG waves with the local convergence associated with other IG waves.
+Either this cancelation has no effect on the overall scaling of divergence amplitudes (note that Eq.
+10 only predicts their 45 scaling with area, not their absolute magnitude) or the cancelation is negligible.
+The second possibility is more likely to be true if the tropospheric IG wave background is not saturated but locally composed of few waves.
+Persistent features in filtered-wind and divergence profiles suggest that the latter 50 possibility may apply.